-Whenever LeBron James name was mentioned around town, eye rolls ensued.
+Whenever LeBron James name was mentioned around town during the summer of 2018, eye rolls ensued.
 He was a diva.
 He failed gloriously.
 He didn’t dominate with his willfulness.
-The Decision was a disaster and he was too immature or narcissistic to figure that out beforehand.
+The Decision was a disaster and he was too immature or narcissistic or passive-aggressive to figure that out beforehand.
 He wasn’t Kobe and at the same time- and this was the irony- he was Kobe.
 He couldn’t get along with another superstar either, albeit the Kyrie Irving dissonance was much quieter than the Kobe-Shaq feuds.

-In this moment, Laker fans are giddy, excited, predictive about championships, and just damned glad the losing drought is in the rear view mirror and that LeBron James chose an incomplete team.
-It’s a shout out to the city and what the city represents that many Midwestern visitors just don’t get.
-But despite all of the euphoric ecstasy from Malibu to Silverlake, there is the Kobe problem that remains on the hill, buried slightly, but still visible.
+When LeBron chose them, Laker fans were giddy but watchful, excited, predictive about championships, but cynical.
+Many ignored the past and were damned glad the losing drought was in the rearview mirror and that LeBron James chose an incomplete team.
+But despite all of the euphoric ecstasy from Malibu to Silverlake, there was in 2018, the Kobe problem.

 His basketball beginning and basketball ending dovetailed into a perfect storm that rarely happens in any sport much less professional basketball.
-He changed the Lakers.
-He triggered the fans.
+Kobe changed the Lakers and the city.
+And then he tragically died.

 When LeBron entered the league, Bryant’s sexual assault trial was the NBA news and LeBron handled it like a pro even at 18.
 He said he supported Bryant because he was a member of the league and all members are united.
-LeBron had a preternatural maturity that would shape shift his career through its multiple iterations.
-The media participated in the LeBron romance viewing him as the anti-Kobe.
+LeBron had a preternatural maturity that would shapeshift his career through its multiple iterations.
+The media participated in the LeBron romance, viewing him as the anti-Kobe.
 He was warm.
-He was likeable.
+He was likable.
 He wasn’t arrogant.
 Teammates wanted to play with him.
 LeBron had a socialist’s game, everyone was enabled.
 He wanted to make teammates better while Bryant wanted to just be better.

 While LeBron was trying to figure out NBA excellence, Los Angeles was already a Kobe town.
 It was a Kobe town because he did what L.A. folk want their athletes to do.
 Stay.
 Love the organization.
 Compete.
 Don’t make excuses.
 And deliver titles.
 Stay.
 Love the organization.
 Compete.
 Don’t make excuses.
 Deliver titles.